Show by Label

 Monday, May 22, 2023

-A new and improved GPSDO design V3
+New and improved GPSDO design V3

-GPSDO and Reciprocal Counter Version 3
+GPSDO Version 3

 This is actually another prototype to put all the circuits together, but is not the final board I will use.
 I'll explain the next steps I want to take below.
-They are depending on the succesful operation of this board.
+They are depending on the successful operation of this board.

 Dual DAC and OCXO Circuit